How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 Welcome to the only part about beekeeping that’s all about you; how to paint your beehive.
 All your other inquiries will have to do with the bees.

-Why aren’t my bees visiting my pollinator garden?
+Why aren’t my honey bees visiting my pollinator garden?
 Why can’t I see any brood?
-And, why aren’t the bees feasting on the sugar buffet I laid out for them?
+And why aren’t the bees feasting on the sugar buffet I laid out for them?
 The list goes on and on.
 This segment is all about you, the beekeeper.

 Whether the color of the painted hive clashes with the patio is really not their concern.
 They spend most of their time foraging and doing domestic chores in the dark, so the color of the hive isn’t on their list of priorities.

 It can be on your list, and you’ll soon learn why.
-Plus, we’ll also cover how to paint a beehive successfully.
+Plus, we’ll also cover how beekeepers paint beehives successfully.

 Should You Paint Your Beehive?